“Together, we see a world where people unite & take action to create lasting change -

 Our Service to the Community!

-We served Thanksgiving Lunch at Live Oak Senior Center
+We serve Thanksgiving Lunch at Live Oak Senior Center

-We packaged 22,000 meals with Rise Against Hunger in April 2025 (an annual event for us).
+We packaged 22,000 meals at our most recent Rise Against Hunger event.

 We feed families burdened by extended hospital stays at JW House on a regular basis

-We assembled hygiene kits in May 2024 for the Catholic Charities Shower of Hope Mobile Van bringing hot showers to the unhoused population in East San Jose.
+We assembled hygiene kits for the Catholic Charities Shower of Hope Mobile Van bringing hot showers to the unhoused population in East San Jose.

 Each Fall, we stuff back packs full of essential back-to-school supplies for underprivileged kids.